dbos-inc/dbos-rasa-demo/README.md

 ![Rasa inspect](imgs/rasa-intercept.png)

 You can see the money transfer workflow.
 Chat with it to trigger the loading of the custom actions.
-You should see `Registered function for 'action_check_sufficient_funds'` if everything goes well:
+You should see `Registered function for 'action_transfer_funds'` if everything goes well:

 ![dbos-terminal](imgs/dbos-terminal.png)